 Our organization started working with stakeholders involved with the RSPO in 2004.
 We have promoted the concept behind RSPO ever since.
 United Plantations received the worlds first RSPO certificate in August 2008 indicating our commitment from the beginning.
-During the RSPO RT held in Bangkok in November 2019, it was pleasing to note that the concept of commensurate effort/shared responsibility which was initially spear-headed and put forth as a necessary criteria was finally adopted by the Board of Governors of the RSPO.
+It was pleasing to note that the concept of commensurate effort/shared responsibility which was initially spear-headed and put forth as a necessary criteria was finally adopted by the Board of Governors of the RSPO.
 This is poised to help stimulate the demand for RSPO certified oil.
 We are looking forward to a much higher commitments from the downstream actors in term of the CSPO uptake.